 MAKE CHAPTER 288 YOUR AVIATION HOME!
 E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

-A SpaceX Falcon 9 rocket will launch another batch of approximately 58 satellites for SpaceX’s Starlink broadband network, a mission designated Starlink 10.
-Two Earth imaging satellites will also be onboard as rideshare payloads on this mission.
+Starlink 14: A SpaceX Falcon 9 rocket will launch the 15th batch of approximately 60 satellites for SpaceX’s Starlink broadband network, a mission designated Starlink 14.
+The launch will take place from Cape Canaveral Air Force Station's SLC-40

 NASA's mission to the Red Planet